modular-ml/wrapyfi/docs/usage.md

 * `WRAPYFI_ZEROMQ_SOCKET_PUB_PORT`: The publishing socket port.
 Defaults to 5555
 * `WRAPYFI_ZEROMQ_SOCKET_SUB_PORT`: The sub-socket port (listening port for the broker).
 Defaults to 5556
 * `WRAPYFI_ZEROMQ_PUBSUB_MONITOR_TOPIC`: The topic name for the pub-sub monitor.
 Defaults to "ZEROMQ/CONNECTIONS"
+* `WRAPYFI_ZEROMQ_START_PUBSUB_MONITOR_BROKER`: Spawn a new broker for enabling topic discovery since topic discovery is not natively supported on ZeroMQ.
+Defaults to "True"
 * `WRAPYFI_ZEROMQ_PUBSUB_MONITOR_LISTENER_SPAWN`: Either spawn the pub-sub monitor listener as a "process" or "thread".
 Defaults to "process"
 * `WRAPYFI_ZEROMQ_START_PROXY_BROKER`: Spawn a new broker proxy without running the [standalone proxy broker](https://github.com/fabawi/wrapyfi/tree/main/wrapyfi/standalone/zeromq_proxy_broker.py).
 Defaults to "True"
 * `WRAPYFI_ZEROMQ_PROXY_BROKER_SPAWN`: Either spawn broker as a "process" or "thread".
 Defaults to "process")